-There are definite advantages to working remotely.
+There are definite advantages to working from home.
 However, remote workers often can feel as though we are chained to our chairs and attached to our computers all day long.
 We may feel compelled to stare our computer monitors 24/7.

 As we work from home, we are no longer required to walk from our desk, head to the conference room to attend meetings in person.
 While we may have dreaded and complained about them then, as we look back they offered excellent excuses to walk away from our cubicles and offices.
 The traditional office also provided avenues for us to go out for lunch with coworkers and pop down the hall to chat with our colleagues.

-For these reasons, it is really critical that remote workers and workers working remotely must be strict about implementing routine breaks throughout the workday.
+For these reasons, it is really critical that remote workers are strict about implementing routine breaks throughout the workday.

 First, take a look at your schedule and note when you need to be present at your desk for meetings or other time-sensitive engagements.
 Then, determine when you’ll be able to take your lunch break each day.
 Aim to block off an entire hour for lunch, and don’t eat at your desk!
 Instead, head into the kitchen to break up your screen time.
 Furthermore, take brief screen breaks during the workday to avoid eye strain.

 Set Healthy Boundaries